top of page

 Politisches Engagement

-Im Sommer 2020 bin ich der GRÜNEN Partei beigetreten.
-Ich co-präsidiere die Sektion GRÜNE Gantrisch (Link zur Website unten) und bin Vorstandsmitglied der GRÜNEN Kt.
+Im Sommer 2020 bin ich der GRÜNEN Partei beigetreten und co-präsidiere seit deren Gründung 2021 die Sektion GRÜNE Gantrisch (Link zur Website unten).
+Von 2022 bis 2026 war ich ausserdem im Vorstand der GRÜNEN Kt.
 BE.
-Ausserdem bin ich aktives Mitglied bei Bildung Bern auf der tertiär Stufe und unterstütze den politischen Verein CH++, der sich die Stärkung der wissenschaftlichen und technologischen Kompetenzen von Politik, Behörden und Gesellschaft auf die Fahne geschrieben hat.
+Ich bin Mitglied bei Bildung Bern auf der tertiär Stufe, beim WWF, und unterstütze den politischen Verein CH++, der sich die Stärkung der wissenschaftlichen und technologischen Kompetenzen von Politik, Behörden und Gesellschaft auf die Fahne geschrieben hat.

 © 2021 By Nora Hänni & dead fred factory.